Doctorate in Educational Administration and Foundations - Higher Education Administration

-The Doctorate in Higher Education Administration is available to candidates who hold a master's degree, and have experience (teaching, administrative, or staff) in a higher education institute.
-Those seeking administrative positions generally work toward a Doctor of Education degree, while those who wish to focus on research pursue a Doctor of Philosophy degree.
+Within the Department of Educational Administration and Foundations, the Higher Education Administration concentration is available to candidates who hold a master's degree, and have experience (teaching, administrative, or staff) in a higher education institute.

 Majority of candidates are part-time students with full-time jobs.

 Students have eight years to complete the degree.

 The many issues affecting higher education, organization and administrative theory, as well as higher education finance, law, and history.

 Understanding of the roles and relationships among a college or university's many constituents.

 Conducting research that contributes to an understanding of administrative practice and/or theory, as well as disseminating the results to relevant audiences.